 Introduction

 Intraspecific diversity can increase the resilience and stability of species or metapopulations.
 This diversity-stability linkage can occur when there are asynchronous population dynamics, where the changes in population vary across a metapopulation.
 This asynchrony will increase the potential for demographic rescue and also decrease the variability of processes that integrate across the metapopulation .
 For example, different responses to climate variability within populations of a rare plant reduced fluctuations in abundance .
 This statistical buffer has traditionally been quantified as the Portfolio Effect (PE), which is the ratio of the population CV to the CV of the aggregated metapopulation .
 Strengthened portfolio effects are expected to increase the robustness of metapopulations to external disturbances, and by extension promote persistence .
+In contrast, homogenization of populations that leads to greater synchronization and weakened PE may be a harbinger of metapopulation collapse and extinction.

-Movement of individuals across populations (i.e., straying or dispersal) can have a large influence on metapopulation persistence .
-First, some level of straying is necessary to enable the rescue effect, whereby dispersal among populations can rescue small populations from local extinction (REFS).
-Second, high levels of straying may synchronize populations and actually increase the risk of extinction of the entire metapopulation .
-Third, straying will influence the evolutionary dynamics of the metapopulation, though how the interplay between selection and population dynamics might impact persistence is less well understood.
-Although the straying of individuals into sites hosting other populations provides connections within the larger metapopulation, potentially promoting ecological and evolutionary rescue, it may also introduce maladapted individuals into habitats that are host to different environmental conditions, possibly lowering the mean fitness of the local (mixed) population .
-Further, this straying may lead to genetic homogenization that erodes the asynchrony that underpins portfolio effects and metapopulation persistence.
-Thus, the dual nature of straying as both promoter of connections among metapopulation demes and potential eroder of locally adapted gene complexes highlights the interplay between ecological dynamics of connected populations and the evolutionary dynamics of mixed trait distributions that respond to heterogeneous local conditions.
+It is clear that dispersal (i.e., movement with consequences for gene flow) can influence the evolutionary dynamics of the metapopulation, the interplay between selection, population dynamics, and persistence is not well understood.
+Permanent movement of individuals among local populations (i.e., dispersal) can also have a large influence on metapopulation persistence .
+First, dispersal facilitates evolutionary rescue, whereby immigration of individuals with heritable adapative traits can rescue small populations from local extinction in the context of maladaptive environmental change.
+On the other hand, high rates of dispersal may synchronize populations and actually increase the risk of extinction of the entire metapopulation .
+Although the disperasl of individuals into sites hosting other populations provides connections within the larger metapopulation, potentially promoting demographic and evolutionary rescue, it may also introduce maladapted individuals into habitats that are host to different environmental conditions, possibly lowering the mean fitness of the recipient population .
+More broadly, dispersal can provide a mechanism by which phenotypes are sorted in space rather than time and facilitates the spread of maladaptive genes (Lowe et al. 2015) Further, this straying may lead to genetic homogenization that erodes the asynchrony that underpins portfolio effects and metapopulation persistence.
+Thus, straying can influence the resilience and robustness of metapopulations through both ecological and evolutionary processes.

-Migratory populations that return to a breeding ground or natal stream to reproduce are linked to each other by some proportion of the population that permanently disperse, or stray into the ‘wrong’ site.
-There is growing appreciation that the rate of straying may be influenced by abiotic, biotic, and anthropogenic factors .
-Recently the role of social interactions and collective navigation has been hypothesized [This issue].
+There is growing appreciation that a combination of abiotic, biotic, and anthrpogenic factors can control the rate of dispersal among populations .
+Migratory populations that return to breeding sites for reproduction are linked to each other by some proportion of the population that permanently disperses into the ‘wrong’ site.
+Recently, the role of social interactions and collective navigation has been hypothesized [This issue].
 The rate at which individuals stray, m, may be linked to errors made at an individual-level that are themselves diminished by migrating in groups and pooling individual choices .
-Regardless of the mechanisms governing straying, the effect that it has on the dynamics of individual populations and the metapopulation as a whole is a topic of considerable interest that has tangible conservation implications .
-Whether and to what extent the ecological consequences of straying depend on the evolutionary dynamics that emerge from populations distributed across a selective gradient is unclear.
-How the assumed negative evolutionary effects of straying and subsequent gene flow is balanced by the positive effects of demographic rescue is the subject of this contribution.
+The potential influence of collective dispersal on the dynamics of individual populations and the metapopulation as a whole is a topic of considerable interest that has tangible conservation implications .
 That evolutionary forces of selection and gene flow play out heterogeneously across geographic mosaics is now a foundational concept in ecology and evolutionary biology .
 These mosaics are in part driven by environmental differences between habitats that alter the selective forces acting on different phenotypes , and a principle underlying assumption is that there is gene flow such that individuals from different habitats mix over space .
 Although the evolutionary outcomes of these spatial processes have been explored in depth (REFS), it is less well understood how selective mosaics and their consequent evolutionary forces impact population dynamics as they unfold .